anibit/sswm/README.md

 ###Installation

 There isn't much to install.
 The two main Python scripts could be run from a command shell.
+If you want to enable spreadsheet downloads of metrics, you must install the XslxWriter into your Python 3.x environment.

 To capture metrics, run: